CiscoDevNet/MUD-Manager/README.md

 ### OpenSSL
 OpenSSL is used for cryptographic services, and is available on most Linux systems.
 If not, then a recent release will need to be installed.
 It may be available using a package installer (such as apt-get), else it can be downladed from https://www.openssl.org.

+If a Linux distribution has openssl, but you cannot link to it try:

+    sudo apt-get install -y libssl-dev

 ### cJSON
 cJSON is used for JSON processing in "C".
 Download it from (https://github.com/DaveGamble/cJSON)